We want to help you choose the best braid to spool your reels with and give you some tips here on how to use it.

 Wherever casting long distances accurately and having to detect even the lightest bite is where braid really comes into its own.

-On the heavier gear when fishing deep reefs or structure the lack of stretch of braid is vital.
-If you have 150 yards of line out, you can move your rod tip a couple of yards and the lure or bait will barely shift from the bottom.
-Same applies when setting the hook.
+On heavier gear, when fishing deep reefs or structures, the lack of stretch of braid is vital.
+If you have 150 yards of line out, you can move your rod tip a couple of yards, and the lure or bait will barely shift from the bottom.
+The same applies when setting the hook.
 Braid is a must in this environment.

-Braid’s great for fishing with poppers and other types of surface lure.
-It floats so is less prone to tangling on subsurface structure and the lack of stretch makes for a better blooping motion with these lures.
+Braid’s great for fishing with poppers and other types of surface lures.
+It floats, so it is less prone to tangling on the subsurface structure, and the lack of stretch makes for a better blooping motion with these lures.

 The ability to put more line on a given spool size with braid – on account of its lower diameter – means it is a good choice for chasing strong pelagic fish like most species of tuna.
 It allows you to let them run for longer without getting spooled.

-Braid, particularly in the higher weight ratings, is more abrasion-resistant to most types of structure than mono.
-And you can use a thicker – and therefore stronger – class of braid for a given line diameter/castability, so that’s a string to braid’s bow in these scenarios.
+Braid, particularly in the higher weight ratings, is more abrasion-resistant to most types of structures than mono.
+And you can use a thicker – and therefore stronger – class of braid for a given line diameter/castability, so that’s a string to the braid’s bow in these scenarios.

-This is a great Japanese made smooth 8-strand braid that we love.
-We have several reels spooled with J-Braid and find its great for casting distance and accuracy, boasts good abrasion resistance and retains its color.
+This is a great Japanese-made smooth 8-strand braid that we love.
+We have several reels spooled with J-Braid and find it great for casting distance and accuracy, boasts good abrasion resistance and retains its color.
 We find it is also great for retaining knot strength.

 Key features: